monte-monte/ch32v003fun/examples_v30x/canbus_network/README.md

 If you add more nodes, change the `ID` so that you know which node is which.
 You can mix extended and standard IDs.

-All nodes must have the same `BAUD'.
+All nodes must have the same `BAUD`.